rmorabia/radhika.dev/README.md

 ## Blog

-Within the home page, I host a blog using [Jekyll](https://jekyllrb.com/).
+I also host a [blog](http://rmorabia.com/log) using [Jekyll](https://jekyllrb.com/).
 I display it using the [Tale theme](https://github.com/chesterhow/tale/).
 Down the line, I hope to replace the Tale theme with my own code that is designed like the homepage.